 The Medicare Rights Center is a national, nonprofit consumer service organization that works to ensure access to affordable health care for older adults and people with disabilities through counseling and advocacy, educational programs, and public policy initiatives.
 Through their national telephone helpline (1-800-333-4114), they provide direct assistance to older adults and people with disabilities, as well as their friends, families and caregivers.

 The CT CHOICES program provides free and confidential counseling and assistance to older persons and persons with disabilities.
 CHOICES is an excellent resource for individuals who are new to Medicare, such as individuals about to turn 65 years old or who are eligible for Medicare because of a qualifying illness or disability.
-Canton's CHOICES volunteer is available once a month to help with applications and insurance questions and sees people by appointment only.
-You can reach CHOICES at 800.994.9422, or you may call 860.693.5811 for an appointment.
+You can reach CHOICES at 800.994.9422 to speak to a counselor in your area, or you may click on the link below for additional information.

 Canton Eye Care Program: